apache/incubator-heron/website2/docs/schedulers-local.md

 ## How Local Deployment Works

 Using the local scheduler is similar to deploying Heron on other schedulers.
-The [Heron] (../../../heron-cli) cli is used to deploy and manage topologies as would be done using a distributed scheduler.
+The [Heron](user-manuals-heron-cli) cli is used to deploy and manage topologies as would be done using a distributed scheduler.
 The main difference is in the configuration.